jony5/CRNRSTN/README.md

 # CRNRSTN ::
-CRNRSTN is an open source PHP class library that facilitates the operation of an application across multiple server environments (e.g. localhost, stage, preprod, production).
+CRNRSTN is an open source PHP class library that facilitates the operation of an application across multiple server environments (e.g. localhost, stage, preprod, production) effectively and properly joining the "wall of SERVER" to the "wall of application"...creating the two into one house.
 With this tool, data and functionality with characteristics that inherently create distinctions from one environment to the next...such as IP address restrictions, error logging profiles, and database authentication credentials...can all be managed from one place.

 The CRNRSTN Suite :: can be configured for your environment(s) within a short amount of time.
 Only FTP access to a "web accessible" directory for each environment is needed.
 This guide